vncg/react-admin/docs/Actions.md

 Admin interfaces often have to offer custom actions, beyond the simple CRUD.
 For instance, in an administration for comments, an "Approve" button (allowing to update the `is_approved` property and to save the updated record in one click) - is a must have.

-How can you add such custom actions with react-admin?
-The answer is twofold, and learning to do it properly will give you a better understanding of how react-admin uses Redux and redux-saga.
+How can you add such custom actions with vn-kooch-react-admin?
+The answer is twofold, and learning to do it properly will give you a better understanding of how vn-kooch-react-admin uses Redux and redux-saga.

 ## The Simple Way